 • For a notebook computer, you might be able to turn on both the external VGA port and the built-in screen.
 Refer to the computer manual.

 If text or lines from a computer display seem rough or uneven:

-- Check the focus adjustment. - Press enter, go to Quick choice > Reset keystone, and press enter.
+- Check the focus adjustment. - Press enter, go to Quick choice > Keystone, and adjust the setting to 0.